 For example, if nihilism about composite objects were true, I would still believe that it was false.
 Consequently, I would still have believed that there was a table in front of me, even when there are just atoms arranged table-wise.
-So it seems like my beliefs about composition are insensitive.
-Plausibly, Clarke-Doane argues, this will end up undermining our ordinary beliefs about things like tables, leading to a kind of skepticism.
+So it seems as though my beliefs about composition are insensitive.
+Plausibly, Clarke-Doane argues, this will end up undermining our ordinary beliefs about things like tables, leading to a kind of scepticism.

 So, given such a non-standard semantics for counterfactuals, there's a concern that our belief that killing people for fun is wrong will be undermined, since it is insensitive.
-But, in such a case, we should reject the requirement that our beliefs should be sensitive as being too strong and leading to skepticism.
+But, in such a case, we should reject the requirement that our beliefs should be sensitive as being too strong and leading to scepticism.

-This is an extremely interesting strategy but, as we will see on page 13, the suggestion that beliefs do not need to be sensitive ends up making things easier for the argument I want to develop.
-So, I will assume, in the modalist's favor, that our moral beliefs are sensitive, in line with the first horn of the dilemma.6
+This is an extremely interesting strategy but, as we will see in §3, the suggestion that beliefs do not need to be sensitive ends up making things easier for the argument I want to develop.
+So I will assume, in the modalist's favour, that our moral beliefs are sensitive, in line with the first horn of the dilemma.

-Given that debunkers haven't given us reason to doubt the safety or sensitivity of our beliefs then it's hard to see how debunking arguments could work.
+Given that debunkers haven't given us reason to doubt the safety or sensitivity of our beliefs, it's hard to see how debunking arguments could work.
 When our beliefs are sensitive and safe it's natural to say that they are reliable.
-And once we have reliable beliefs what more could we want?
-In particular, if we know that our beliefs are safe and sensitive then it seems we are justified in having them.
-This type of idea - that for our beliefs to be undermined we need reason to think that they are not safe or sensitive - is called Modal Security in much of Clarke-Doane's work (e.g. Clarke-Doane and Baras, 2019).
+And once we have reliable beliefs, what more could we want?
+In particular, if we know that our beliefs are safe and sensitive, then it seems we are justified in having them.
+This type of idea-that for our beliefs to be undermined we need reason to think that they are not safe or sensitive-is called Modal Security in much of Clarke-Doane's work (for example, Clarke-Doane and Baras 2021).

-Though, as Clarke-Doane and Baras note, many people find this line of argument extremely unintuitive since it 'implies that one's beliefs can be secure from undermining, even upon learning that they bear no connection to the truth' (p.180).
-In particular, explanationists, like Korman and Locke
+However, as Clarke-Doane and Baras note, many people find this line of argument extremely unintuitive, since it 'implies that one's beliefs can be secure from undermining, even upon learning that they bear no connection to the truth' (2021, p.
+180).
+In particular, explanationists, like Korman and Locke (2020), Lutz (2020, 2018) and Faraci (2019), think that 'if one learns that there is no "explanatory" connection between the belief and the truth, then that in itself is undermining-regardless of the modal security of the belief' (Clarke-Doane and Baras 2021, p.
+180).

-6Thanks to a reviewer for discussion.
+6 Thanks to a referee for discussion.